Fixtures and Fittings: What Stays and What Goes

 Case studies from the Law Society of South Africa often highlight the "accession" principle.
 If an item is meant to stay to ensure the property can be used for its intended purpose, it stays.
 If you are the seller, walk through your home with a notepad.
 If you love that specific rose bush or the custom light switches, write them down as "Excluded Items" in the Offer to Purchase.
 To avoid complications with SARS Transfer Duty calculations on moveable versus immovable property, ensure the contract is explicit.
 That is the only way to ensure the transition goes without dispute.

-Practical Examples in the South African Home
+Practical examples in a South African home

 Look at the everyday items that cause the most trouble.
 Stove tops and ovens are usually fixtures because they are wired into the mains.
 However, a free-standing gas stove might be considered moveable property.
 In the garden, the pool cleaner (the "creepy crawly") is considered a fixture by custom, even though you can lift it out of the water.
 It is an integral part of the pool's filtration system.
 If it vanishes, you are left with a green pond and a costly problem.